embecosm/DCM-for-COVID/README.md

 ![image](man/ArchitectureDiagram.svg)

-Walking through this, pp to date real world COVID-19 data is imported from the DATA_COVID_JHU function, and formatted for further processing.
+Walking through this, up to date real world COVID-19 data is imported from the DATA_COVID_JHU function, and formatted for further processing.
 The data for each individual country is passed separately to the SPM_COVID.m function.
 This takes the countries data, a generative model specified by spm_COVID_gen (with transition matrix specified by spm_COVID_B) and priors specified by spm_COVID_priors and creates a model that it calls the spm_nlsi_GN.m function to invert.

 This produces a DCM for each country, which is then assembled into the GCM cell array, containing all countries.
 This GCM cell array is then passed to the spm_dcm_peb.m function, which estimates a hierarchical model across all countries.
 This is one of the useful end results of the routine.